William A. Fletcher: Immigration

-Labor Law
+Labor law

 On January 16, 2025, Fletcher ruled that the GEO Group violated Washington's Minimum Wage Act when it paid employeed civil detainees between $1 and $5 per day.
 Fletcher's ruling found that the GEO Group's contract with ICE requires that it pay minimum wage to detained employees.

 On February 26, 2025, Fletcher, joined by Jennifer Sung and Jed Rakoff, reinstated a lawsuit filed by Dawn Lui, an employee of the United States Postal Service in Washington who alleged that her demotion had been a result of racial and gender discrimination.
 The 9th circuit ruling found that Lui had met the four conditions needed to establish a prima facie case and had exhausted her administrative remedies.
 However, the ruling rejected Lui's claims regarding retaliation.
 Ultimately, Fletcher's ruling remanded the case to the district court to determine whether Lui had faced a hostile work environment.

+Then, in May 2025, Fletcher blocked the Trump administration from implementing mass layoffs.

 LGBTQ+ rights

 On September 24, 2002, Fletcher authored the plurality opinion in a 7-4 ruling that held that Title VII of the Civil Rights Act protects gay workers from sexual harassment.